2015 Law School Commencement

-If any of your guests have special needs, please contact Reggie Raiford at 503-768-6621 or firstname.lastname@example.org so arrangements can be made.
-Contact Reggie if you have a handicap tag so we can help with parking.
+If any of your guests have special needs, or a handicap tag, please contact Reggie Raiford at 503-768-6621 or firstname.lastname@example.org so arrangements can be made.

-Two shuttle vans will run from the law school to the college starting at 9:30am on commencement day for everyone.
+Two shuttle vans will run from the various campus parking lots starting at 9:00am on commencement day.

 Cap and Gown Pickup

-Caps and gowns can be picked up in the Student Lounge of the Law School on Tuesday, May 7 and Wednesday May 8.
-On both days the times will be 11am-2pm and 5pm-6pm.
-We will send an email to remind students and post signs at the law school.
-If you are unable to pick up your regalia yourself, you may have somebody pick it up on your behalf.
-You need to provide that person with a written notice giving us permission to release your regalia to them.
-If it is impossible for you to get your regalia on the pick-up dates above, you may pick it up at Career Services during regular hours from May 7th to May 19th.
-The last chance to pick up your regalia is on commencement day from 8:15am-9:30am in Room 126 of the Swimming Pavilion (adjacent to the Pamplin Sports Center) on the undergrad campus.
-There will be extra caps and gowns if needed for size issues.
+Cap and gown distribution will be in the Student Lounge of the Law School on Tuesday, May 5th and Wednesday, May 6th from 11am-2pm and 5pm-6pm on both days.
+If you are unable to pick up the regalia yourself, you may designate somebody pick it up on your behalf.
+You must provide written permission to release your regalia to the designee.
+If it is impossible for you to get your regalia on the dates listed above, you may pick it up at Career Services during regular hours from May 7th to May 19th.
+The last chance to pick up your regalia is on commencement day from 8:15am-9:30am in Zentbauer Room 126 (adjacent to Pamplin Sports Center).
+Extra caps and gowns will be at Zentbauer if there are size issues.
 Graduates will be “hooded” on stage.
 All regalia needs to be returned to McCarty classroom 4 at the law school after the ceremony.

 4:00pm - 6:00pm

-The newly chosen 2013 Cornelius Honor Society members will be notified with an email from the Dean’s assistant Anh Le in May 2013.
+2015 Cornelius Honor Society members will be notified via email from the Dean’s assistant, Gretchen Jesse in May.

 Attire is business casual.